Skip to main content

 From 1921 to 1934, Ithaca Gun Company offered its Auto & Burglar pistol.
 Originally based on its Flues shotgun, the Auto & Burglar was a 20 gauge double barrel short barrel shotgun with a pistol handle that was marketed as protection for travelers and self-defense at home to take care of car thieves or burglars.

-Ithaca’s Auto & Burglar, though based on a shotgun, fell under the National Firearms Act of 1934 as an “Any Other Weapon” (AOW) because of its short barrel and smooth bore, initially requiring a $200 transfer tax.
+Ithaca’s Auto & Burglar, though based on a shotgun, fell under the National Firearms Act of 1934 as an “Any Other Weapon” (AOW) because of its short barrel and smooth bore, requiring a $200 transfer tax.
 The transfer tax was lowered to $5 when the law was amended in 1968.

 Ithaca Auto & Burglar: The Basics